 How can I fall asleep more easily?

-Larissa Orloff, MD, is a resident physician in Psychiatry at Banner Good Samaritan Medical Center in Phoenix.
+Larissa Orloff, MD, is a resident physician in Psychiatry at Banner – University Medical Center Phoenix in Arizona.

 Question: I never had sleep problems until recently.
 Since starting a new job a few months ago it takes me almost an hour and sometimes longer to fall asleep.
 I am really frustrated.
 What should I do?